tengrommel/example/cookbook/readme.md

 # Working with numberic data types using math and math/big
 > The math and math/big packages focus on exposing more complex mathematical operations to the Go language, such as Pow, Sqrt, and Cos.

+# Currency conversions and float64 considerations
+> Working with currency is always a tricky process.
+It can be tempting to represent money as a float64, but this can result in some pretty tricky (rand wrong) rounding errors when doing calculations.
+For this reason, it's preferable to think of money in terms of cents and store the figure as an int64 instance.

+When collection user input froms, the command line, or other sources, money is usually represented in dollar form.
+For this reason, it's best to treat it as a string and convert that string directly to cents without floating-point conversions.
+This recipe will present ways to convert a string representation of currency into an int64(cents) instance and back again.